teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 # Identical Twins: Always Infringement

 A clone that's basically identical to the original game is always going to be copyright infringement.
-Changing the name from "Donkey Kong" to Crazy Kong" will not fool a Federal Judge.
+Changing the name from "Donkey Kong" to "Crazy Kong" will not fool a Federal Judge.

 <hr class="tall">